 The Division leases the land for various parking facilities to management companies under non-cancelable lease agreements, which expire at various times through the year 2056.
-Revenues generated from such leases totaled \$180,000 in 2019.
+Revenues generated from such leases totaled \$180,000 in 2020.
 Future minimum rentals on non-cancelable leases are as follows:

-Year Amoun t
+Year Amou nt

-(Amounts in Th ousands)
+(Amounts in T housands)

-2020 \$ 180

-2021 180
+2021 \$ 180

 2022 180

 2023 180

 2024 180

+2025 180

-Thereafter 3,300
+Thereafter 3,120

-\$ 4,200
+\$ 4,020

-NOTE K - SUBSEQUENT EVENTS
+NOTE K - COVID-19

 The United States and the State of Ohio declared a state of emergency in March 2020 due to the COVID-19 pandemic.
 The financial impact of the pandemic and the ensuing emergency measures will impact subsequent periods of the Division.
-The investments of the pension and other employee benefit plan in which the Division participates have incurred a significant decline in fair value, consistent with the general decline in financial markets.
-However, because the values of individual investments fluctuate with market conditions and due to market volatility, the amount of losses that will be recognized in subsequent periods, if any, cannot be determined.
 In addition, the impact on the Division's future operating revenues, expenses, and any recovery from emergency funding cannot be estimated.